shenwei356/LexicMap/docs/content/tutorials/index/_index.md

         1. Randomly generating left *k*-*p* bases.
         3. If the mask is duplicated, re-generating.

-2. **Building an index for each genome batch** (`-b/--batch-size`, default 10,000, max 131,072).
+2. **Building an index for each genome batch** (`-b/--batch-size`, default 5,000, max 131,072).

     1. For each genome file in a genome batch.
         1. Optionally discarding sequences via regular expression (`-B/--seq-name-filter`).
         2. Skipping genomes bigger than the value of `-g/--max-genome`.
         3. Concatenating all sequences, with intervals of 1000-bp N's.
         4. Capturing the most similar k-mer (in non-gap and non-interval regions) for each mask and recording the k-mer and its location(s) and strand information.
 Base N is treated as A.
-        5. Filling sketching deserts (genome regions longer than `--seed-max-desert` without any captured k-mers/seeds).
+        5. Filling sketching deserts (genome regions longer than `--seed-max-desert` [default 200] without any captured k-mers/seeds).
            In a sketching desert, not a single k-mer is captured because there's another k-mer in another place which shares a longer prefix with the mask.
            As a result, for a query similar to seqs in this region, all captured k-mers can’t match the correct seeds.
             1. For a desert region (`start`, `end`), masking the extended region (`start-1000`, `end+1000`) with the masks.
-            2. Starting from `start`, every around `--seed-in-desert-dist` (default 150) bp, finding a k-mer which is captured by some mask, and add the k-mer and its position information into the index of that mask.
+            2. Starting from `start`, every around `--seed-in-desert-dist` (default 50) bp, finding a k-mer which is captured by some mask, and adding the k-mer and its position information into the index of that mask.
         6. Saving the concatenated genome sequence (bit-packed, 2 bits for one base, N is treated as A) and genome information (genome ID, size, and lengths of all sequences) into the genome data file, and creating an index file for the genome data file for fast random subsequence extraction.
     2. Duplicate and reverse all k-mers, and save each reversed k-mer along with the duplicated position information in the seed data of the closest (sharing the longgest prefix) mask.
 This is for suffix matching of seeds.
     2. Compressing k-mers and the corresponding data (k-mer-data, or seeds data, including genome batch, genome number, location, and strand) into chunks of files, and creating an index file for each k-mer-data file for fast seeding.